 Jenifer, traditional birth attendant, Tangulbei, Kenya

-Damaris is from Kenya.
+Damaris (not pictured) is from Kenya.
 She had FGM aged 11.
 At the time she had no idea what it really was.
 “I didn’t know where I was going to be cut.
-I wanted to run, but… they held me back.
+I wanted to run, but they held me back.
 I was crying so much.”
-Afterwards, Damaris was married off to a much older man who regularly beat her.
+Afterwards, Damaris was married to a much older man who regularly beat her.